NAEP-AS-Challenge/reading-prediction/readme.md

 as they have been absent from a good deal of recent research in automated scoring, particularly for solutions using artificial intelligence (e.g. neural networks, transformer networks) and other complex algorithmic approaches (Kumar & Boulanger, 2020).
-This documentation will be evaluated before respondents' scored submissions are evaluated.
+Both this documentation and predicted scores will be submitted simultaneously.
+The documentation documentation will be evaluated before respondents' scored submissions are evaluated.
 Only documentation that meets acceptance criteria (as specified below) will be considered as valid submissions and evaluated for accuracy of the predicted